tifapp/FitnessProjectBackend/README.md

 ```

 These tests make HTTP requests to the new "products" route and assert that the response is as expected.
 The first test is for a successful transaction with a valid ID, while the second test is for an error scenario where an invalid ID is provided.

+# Additional Notes

+HTTP Request/Response <-> Express Server <-> Planetscale (SQL)

+- APILambda <-> mobile app

+- GeocodingLambda <-> APILambda

+- Purpose of Geocoding Lambda: Transform the location into an address

+- Within the APILambda consists of different folders that have the different data types: users and events.
+These are the data types the lambda will work with.

+- For each data type, there will be multiple ts files

+- routes.ts file takes in a HTTP request and returns an HTTP response

+Routes.ts ->

+- Returns http status codes and responses

+- The req includes the query params and json body

+- All of the routes in the user folder will be prepended with the /user path when the mobile path visits the API.

+- To activate the endpoint, the app will visit the domain then /user/friend/userId.
+(Visiting the API)

+- Ideally the transactions will be in a seperate file.
+Not directly defined inside the routes.
+Reason: Transactions will call multiple SQL statements.

+- Important: If we call multiple SQL statements within a transaction, it ensures that the operation is atomic.

+- If we start a transaction, it will lock the database.

+- Best practice: We will include a transaction for all of our routes.

+- The transaction should return the success or error message
+- Then the router will consume the success or error message, then map it to a status code and return that response

+- Inside the transaction, we have a SQL statement that will be coming from a different file.

+- The lowest level is the database level where we are working with individual SQL statements that are contained in a seperate file.

+- The level above is the transactions that will return a success or error message

+The top level is the route that calls the transaction.
+It will transform the generic error to an HTTP success or error.

+Important: The reason we have the middle layer that returns a generic success or error message is because we might reuse the transaction in different routes.

+Ably Client -> mobile app

+- Ably client communicates with the server

+- The server will validate the request and pass a token request to the mobile app.
+The mobile app will use that token request to communicate with Ably and connect to the channels.

+- Endpoint for the individual channel
+-> Reason the user can open the channel through event details or notification
+-> It will return the token for the channel and any info needed to connect to the chatroom
+-> It will be tied to events
+-> Setup infrastructure to handle image ids and images